 Each new sentence should begin with the next letter in the alphabet, often starting with ‘A’ but that is not necessarily required.

-Each participant comes up with one line, and the next person is responsible for continuing the story using the next letter of the alphabet.
+Each participant comes up with one line, and the next person is responsible for continuing the story using the next alphabet letter.

-As with any improv acting game, everyone participating should be fully invested, and ready to put themselves out there in potentially uncomfortable territory.
+As with any improv acting game, everyone participating should be fully invested and ready to put themselves in potentially uncomfortable territory.

 Questions Only

-This classic game is one of the best Thanksgiving icebreakers, a common game to play within improv acting communities as well as general party gatherings.
+This classic game is one of the best Thanksgiving icebreakers, a common game to play within improv acting communities and general party gatherings.

 The purpose of the game is to have a conversation using only questions.